From 2-5 years (Early Years)

 A Unique Child

-We believe that every child is unique and needs to be recognized as an individual, valued, supported and encouraged to achieve at their own pace.
-We aim to help the children to develop lively enquiring minds, become aware of the world around them and give them opportunities to make choices, take decisions and become increasingly independent and socially confident with a positive self image.
+We believe that every child is unique and needs to be recognised as an individual, valued, supported and encouraged to achieve at their own pace.
+We aim to help the children to develop lively enquiring minds, become aware of the world around them and give them opportunities to make choices, take decisions and become increasingly independent and socially confident with a positive self-image.

 Positive Relationships

-We have a strong ethos and place value on the importance of the unique child; because of this Positive Relationships are formed very quickly between staff and the children.
+We have a strong ethos and place value on the importance of the unique child; because of this positive relationships are formed very quickly between class staff, wider staff teams, children and their families.
 Class sizes are small and on entering the EYFS the child is allocated a key worker who helps during the settling-in period.
-The team is caring and sensitive to the child’s needs and helps to foster and develop the child in a setting which is stimulating, well organized and where Effective Learning takes place.
+The team is caring and sensitive to the child’s needs and helps to foster and develop the child in a setting which is stimulating, well-organised and where effective learning takes place.

-Positive relationships are also formed between class staff, wider staff teams and parents/carers.
-This allows for each child to reach their full potential.
 We value the crucial role parents/carers’ play in their child’s development, and we will engage with and support them at every opportunity.
-Starting school can be an extremely daunting process and we fully understand the impact of this on parents/carers.
+Starting school can be an extremely daunting process, and we fully understand the impact of this on parents/carers.
 It can be a very emotional time for everyone.

 Enabling Environments

 Within the EYFS snacks and lunch times happen in familiar identified classrooms.
-This allows skills to develop in relation to feeding or taster programs.
-The environment is modified and safe to further aid success.
+This allows skills to develop in relation to feeding or taster programmes.
 Many of our children have complex feeding needs and require a longer period of time to settle and adjust to eating with more children in a bigger space.

 Learning and Development